SkrumpyKarl/UnsupervisedLearning_PCA_Analysis/README.md

-# Supervised Learning using Random Forest Classifier Ensemble Method for Processing MNIST Dataset
+# UnsupervisedLearning_PCA_Analysis
-This project involves using the Random Forest Classifier ensemble method to perform supervised learning on the MNIST dataset.
-The goal is to optimise the performance of the classifier by testing various parameters and evaluating the accuracy using the silhouette score.
+Exploration of the differences between US States by 1973 Crime and Urban Population Stats using unsupervised learning methods such as Principal Component Analysis (PCA) and various clustering techniques.
+The results of the analysis are presented using various visualizations, which allow for an in-depth understanding of the data.

 The code is written in Python 3.11 and run on a Jupyter Notebook in Visual Studio Code.